 There's something incredibly satisfying about being able to resolve an issue all on your own without having to ask for help.
 Who doesn't like giving themselves a pat on the back?
-Here at Genie Solutions we know how good it feels so we've created this Knowledgebase so you can help yourself.
-In addition to the Knowledgebase though we've got a wide variety of resources that will help you answer all those weird and wonderful questions you might not even know you had inside you!
+We know how good it feels, so we've created this Knowledgebase so you can help yourself.
+In addition to the Knowledgebase, though, we've got a wide variety of resources that will help you answer all those weird and wonderful questions you might not even know you had!

 While you are using the Genie program you can utilise Genie's inbuilt contextual help.
 This allows you to bring up the relevant pages of the Genie Manual based on the area of the program you are in.
 For example if you are within a new invoice window and access the contextual help by selecting File > Help, Genie will automatically open the 'Creating an Invoice' page of the manual.

 The Genie Manual is updated regularly as new program features are added and changes are made.
 As well as being available from our website the manual can be accessed from a number of areas within the program :

 - By going to File > Help.

 - By selecting the help icon within the Appointment Book.
 Clicking this button will open a PDF copy of the manual on your local machine.
 Holding down the Alt/Option key on your keyboard first will open the interactive online version of the manual.

 Once the Genie Manual is open, you can browse through the chapters in the Contents tab or Index page by clicking on the desired section.

 If you are unsure of where to find the information you require, you can select the search tab and enter a keyword into the search bar then scroll through the results.